 Other Verified Scores

 |46.5" (118.1 cm)||Josh Imatorbhebhe||NFL||This would have been a NFL combine record if one was officially held (in 2021 testing was done at college pro days due to the pandemic)|

 |46" (116.8 cm)||Jameson Konz||NFL||see on on youtube. height 6'3.5 and weight 235 pounds.
 Achieved at the Kent States Pro Day.|

 Many reported vertical jump scores are based on rumors and are from jumps using techniques other than the standard ones as described above.
 Many of these jumps may have been achieved with a single step or a run up, compared to the usual technique for the standard vertical jump test from a standing position.
 As the protocol used for many of these scores are not listed, it is difficult to make direct comparisons to the best results listed above.
 These results are listed out of interest, but should not be taken as fact.

 The world record holder for the vertical jump (according to answers.com) is held by Michael Wilson of the Globetrotters, who has a 55" leap (he also once dunked on a 12-foot hoop, which is also a record).
 Someone else reports that Kadour Ziani, the highest vertical leaper from Slamnation, has a vertical jump of 61" (other reports for top leaps for Kadour range from 56"/142cm upwards).
 There are some other impressive stats coming from another slam dunking group, Team Flight Brothers, especially Terrell Cournoyea aka TDub, who is just 5'9" tall.
 He has apparently been seen leaping with his head above the basketball rim, very impressive for his size.

-On Reggie Thompson's website, it says that he holds the World Record for highest vertical jump at 59" (recorded in the guiness book as 56").
+On Reggie Thompson's website, it says that he holds the World Record for highest vertical jump at 59" (recorded in the Guiness Book of Records as 56").